starlitriver/starlitriver.github.io/content/mathematics/continuous function.md

 tags:
 ---

-in mathematics, a continuous function is a function that have no abrupt changes in value called discontinuities, see below
+in mathematics, a continuous function is a function that have no abrupt changes in value called discontinuities

 defined using [[limit|limits]], a function $f$ is continuous at the point $x=c$ if $\lim\limits_{x\to c}f(x)$ exists and $f(c)=\lim\limits_{x\to c}f(x)$